 A West Virginia couple with opposing tastes has trouble agreeing on their first home.
 He wants a turn-of-the-century charmer in the heart of the city, but she's after a rustic home in the country.

-For these avid weightlifters, the size of the house they want to buy in Eugene, Oregon, is at the top of their list, including a kitchen they won't bump booties in.
+Avid weightlifters put home size at the top of their list while house hunting in Eugene, Oregon.
 But when one wants an older vintage house and the other yearns for a new build, a real estate wrestling match may be at hand.

 New parents are returning to her hometown of Beaumont, Texas, to look for their first home.
 She's up for projects, but he wants a place that's move-in ready.
 He also wants a pool, but she thinks they're unsafe.
 She wants a house close to the action in Beaumont, while he wants to be close to the interstate.
 Can these young parents agree on the right place to make a family home?